-The Swiss watchmaker will soon start selling its new Milus Heritage Snow Star limited edition watch offered in an elegant rose gold case with a pair of hideous cufflinks.
+The Swiss watchmaker will soon start selling its new Milus Heritage Snow Star (ref.
+HKIT402) limited edition watch offered in an elegant rose gold case with a pair of hideous cufflinks.

 Although clearly not the biggest name in the world of luxury watches, the Swiss-based brand that was established 92 years ago still has a (hi)story to sell.

 Like many local brands, during the World War II Milus sold a number of their watches to at least one of the opposing forces.
 Although the watches weren’t worn in dogfights by heroic pilots of the Soviet Il-2 Shturmovik, the American P-51 Mustang, the British de Havilland Mosquito, or even the German Messerschmitt BF-109, they certainly played their role in the great war.

 According to the Swiss watchmaker, a number of Milus Snow Star timekeepers were bought in order to prepare so called “Life Barter Kit” for the US NAVY pilots.
 Besides the watch, the kit also included a gold chain with a gold pendant, as well as a pair of rings, also made of the same precious metal.